peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 a finite time limit on absorption and emission of a monochromatic EM wave.

-Effects of all three types of broadening are combined together to produce a characteristic _line shape_ of an absorbtion line.
+Effects of all three types of broadening are combined together to produce a characteristic _line shape_ of an absorption line.
 Line shape is defined as function $f(\nu)$, such that the absorption coefficient of an isolated line is: